ioBroker/ioBroker.js-controller/docs/en/tutorial/restore.md

 With Backitup there is now the possibility to restore further data if it was backed up in advance on the old system.
 You can restore the Redis database, the Zigbee database, the mySql database and your history data using the same steps as described above.

-The list of the retrieved backups would then look like this in the example.
+The list of the retrieved backups would then look like the example here.

 ![complete list](../../de/tutorial/media/restore/1575362131512-fullliste.jpg)

 *****************************************************************************************************************************************

 #### **2. manual restore with the terminal commands**
-First of all, a few commands must be issued via putty or similar.
+First of all, a few commands have to be issued via Putty or similar.

 First a backup folder has to be created: